rockwellwindsor/connect-sessions/session_15/README.md

 #### Lesson

-  * Interacting with the DOM
+  * Introduction to the DOM
     * Getting element by ID.
     * Listening for events